Aleksandr Nikolayev (painter): Central Asia

 Nikolayev was sent to Tashkent after demobilization in 1920.
 His mission was to develop art and culture in new Soviet Central Asia and work closely with Turkestan Central Executive Committee.
+He moved to Samarkand in spring 1921.

-Nikolayev felt in love with Central Asia.
+Nikolayev fell in love with Central Asia.
 The local culture and traditions started to influence and inspire his life and art.
-There is a legend that said Alexander Nikolayev converted to Islam, which cannot be supported by any official documents because of persecution of religion by Soviet authorities after revolution.
+Nikolayev became a member of the circle of artists around Daniil Stepanov (1921– 1924).
+The group shared a common interest in Italy, specifically the Quattrocento.
+There is a legend that said Alexander Nikolayev converted to Islam, which cannot be supported by any official documents because of the persecution of religion by Soviet authorities after the revolution.

 He received a new name from his pupils - Usto Mumin, which means "Faithful and Gentle Master".
+In 1925, Usto Mumin moved back to Tashkent.
+He moved to Leningrad in 1929 and a year later, in 1930 returned to Uzbekistan.

 Arrest and imprisonment

 He was working as a director of Uzbek Pavilion at Union Agricultural Exhibition in Moscow, when he was unexpectedly arrested and imprisoned.
 One of the reasons for his arrest was his homosexuality.
 Many of his works, painted in his early Uzbek period had homoerotic themes and used Bacha bazi as a subject.
 One of his most well-known paintings "Pomegranate Zeal", which is in the iconographic tradition, tells the story of two young boys from the moment they meet until their death.
 He spent four years in prison and was released in 1942.
-He wasn't allowed to paint while in prison.
+He was not allowed to paint while in prison.

 Later years

 After release, Nikolaev returned to Uzbekistan and continued to work as illustrator and theatre designer.
-He received a Honorary Award from the Central Executive Committee of Uzbek Soviet Socialist Republic for his role in establishing the Uighur Theatre in Tashkent.
-Alexander Nikolayev died in Tashkent in 1957.
+He received a Honorary Award from the Central Executive Committee of the Uzbek Soviet Socialist Republic for his role in establishing the Uighur Theatre in Tashkent.
+Nikolayev died in Tashkent in 1957.

 Exhibitions and collections

-Usto Mumin's works are in collections of museums in post USSR countries, including State Museum of Oriental Art in Moscow, Nukus Museum of Art and Museum of Arts of Uzbekistan.
-He exhibited throughout USSR during his lifetime, including exhibition "Old Samarkand" in Samarkand in 1924, Jubilee Exhibition of Soviet Art in Moscow in 1927 and several exhibitions in Tashkent.
-Tretyakov Gallery exhibited works of Usto Mumin in 2010 as part of Russian Orientalist paintings exhibition.
+Usto Mumin's works are in collections of museums in post-Soviet countries, including the State Museum of Oriental Art in Moscow, the Nukus Museum of Art and the Museum of Arts of Uzbekistan.
+He exhibited throughout the USSR during his lifetime, including the exhibition "Old Samarkand" in Samarkand in 1924, the Jubilee Exhibition of Soviet Art in Moscow in 1927 and several exhibitions in Tashkent.
+The Tretyakov Gallery exhibited works of Usto Mumin in 2010 as part of its Russian Orientalist paintings exhibition.